sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 ### 4. Conclusion
 We are extremely satisfied with our performance as a group.
-We had an ideal mixture of very experienced software developers and those who acquired broad knowledge during the semester.
+We had an ideal mixture of very experienced software developers, and those who acquired broad knowledge during the semester.
 In particular, the people for whom this topic requires extensive experience in the field of programming.
-We all learned a lot about working together in a software team.
+We all learned a lot about working together in a software team.It is definitely one of the most complex and demanding modules in the bachelor's level, but also the one we enjoy the most and which best prepares us for our everyday work as a software developer.
+We found the module to be very practical.